AndrejaCH/bikesharing/README.md

 ## Summary

-[interactive map, hover over, ....!! provide numbers, maybe %!! - calculations!! % of total??]

 The story of the NYC Citi Bike starts off with the basic information about the users and the trips.
-This data analysis contains data from August 2019, assuming that is one of the busiest times for using bikes in NYC.
+From the first page we can learn a lot about users for bikeshare company and helps us easier to understand further analysis.
+This data analysis contains data from August 2019, a busy time for bikeshare in NYC.
 This is important because bike maintenance and customers that are not subscribers plays big role in this type of business.
 I want to focus on few components for this analysis:

 -	Bike maintenance.
-As mentioned before bike maintenance plays big role in this type of the business.
+Bike maintenance plays big role in this type of the business.
 Base on the graph “Peak house per Gender” the least popular time is between 11pm and 5am.
 This is good time to do the maintenance.
 Additionally, graph Bike Utilization shows that we could group bike utilization in roughly 4 groups.
 Some bikes are used far more often then the other, so good planning, rotation bikes form popular station to less popular stations is crucial.

 -	Customers (non-subscribers).
 Customers are the most important part in the business.
 As we prepare our business, we should pay attention to more “unpredictable” customers – “walk-in”.
 In popular times for tourism we can expect more customers will use the service.
 To be ready for this surg, business should plan ahead with maintenance the bikes, stations, especially the popular ones and of course keep the balance that subscribers always have access to their routine and ensure good customer experience.